 Maintaining a removable denture is a little different than a fixed appliance.
 There is typically a brief adjustment period as you get used to eating, speaking, and smiling with your new teeth.
 It is not unusual to experience some minor irritation or soreness during the first few weeks.
 Over time, these issues should diminish.

 Be sure to remove and rinse your denture following a meal.
 It is also important to keep your denture moist at all times.
 If your appliance dries out, it may warp or become brittle.
 We recommend keeping your denture in water or a mild soaking solution overnight.

 If this sounds like a lot, don’t panic.
 Dr. Hasan Dbouk will give you a detailed set of care instructions before you leave our office.
 If you have any questions, do not hesitate to give us a call.
 Our team is standing by to help you with all your denture needs.

 Schedule a Consultation

-If you are missing one or more teeth, you may benefit from a removable denture!
+If you are around Edmonds, WA and missing one or more teeth, you may benefit from a removable denture!
 Call (425) 775-1045 to schedule a consultation today!